thevermeer/pg_ts_semantic_headline/README.md

 | Execution Time: 5724.348 ms |

 ### Improves ts_headline semantics without additional indices or pre-computed columns
-If you do not want to pre-compute (or re-compute) a TSVector for search, or realizing a TEXT[] array of a long string seems too expensive, we also have a flavour of `ts_semantic_headline` that has the same method signature as the built-in `ts_headline` function, and uses function that under-the-hood to perform semantically-correct content highlighting of phrases, highlighting multi-word phrases and eliminating partial matches.
+If you do not want to pre-compute (or re-compute) a TSVector for search, or realizing a TEXT[] array of a long string seems too expensive, we also have a flavour of `TS_SEMANTIC_HEADLINE` that has the same method signature as the built-in `ts_headline` function, and uses function that under-the-hood to perform semantically-correct content highlighting of phrases, highlighting multi-word phrases and eliminating partial matches.

 ## Usage

 ### Parsing Documents
 In order to perform fast content retrieval, we are going to treat our source text such that the positions within our language-stemmed TSVector will align with the word positions in our TEXT[] array of words.
-In order to do that, we will use the `tsp_indexable_text` function, which accpets TEXT, cleans the string of special-character delimited words, and returns text:
+In order to do that, we will use the `TSP_INDEXABLE_TEXT` function, which accpets TEXT, cleans the string of special-character delimited words, and returns text:
 ```
-tsp_indexable_text(TEXT) RETURNS TEXT
+TSP_INDEXABLE_TEXT(TEXT) RETURNS TEXT
 ```
-As an example, `SELECT tsp_indexable_text('hyphen-delimited and other.such~terms are treated');` will return:
+As an example, `SELECT TSP_INDEXABLE_TEXT('hyphen-delimited and other.such~terms are treated');` will return:
 | ts\_prepare\_text\_for\_tsvector |
 | --- |
 | hyphen\- delimited and other. such~ terms are treated |